-SPN-809
+SPN-809 (viloxazine hydrochloride)

-We are developing SPN-809 as a novel once-daily product candidate for the treatment of depression.
+SPN-809 is a novel once-daily product candidate for the treatment of depression.
 SPN-809 is based on the same active ingredient as SPN-812.
-We currently have an open IND for SPN-809 as a treatment of depression, the indication for which the active ingredient in SPN-809 was approved and marketed in Europe for many years.
-Depression is a serious and common disease affecting approximately 121 million people worldwide.(21) Based on IMS Health data, the worldwide market for anti-depressants is approximately \$12 billion.
+We currently have an open investigational new drug application ("IND") for SPN-809 as a treatment of depression, the indication for which the active ingredient in SPN-809 was approved and marketed in Europe for many years.